essentialkaos/bibop/COOKBOOK.md

 #### `command`

 Executes command.
-If you want to do some actions and checks without executing any command or binary, you can use "-" (_minus_) as a command name.
+If you want to do some actions and checks without executing any binary (_"hollow" command_), you can use "-" (_minus_) as a command name.

 You can execute the command as another user.
 For using this feature, you should define user name at the start of the command, e.g. `nobody:echo 'ABCD'`.
 This feature requires that `bibop` utility was executed with super user privileges (e.g. `root`).